Rohde & Schwarz

 Rohde & Schwarz GmbH & Co.
 KG (/ˈroʊdə...ˈʃwɔrts/ ROH-də-_..._-SHWORTS, /de/) is a German multinational electronics group specializing in the fields of electronic test equipment, broadcast & media, cybersecurity, radiomonitoring and radiolocation, and radiocommunication.
 The company also provides products for wireless communications, the electronics industry, aerospace and defense, homeland security and critical infrastructures.

 In addition to the Munich headquarters, there are regional headquarters in the United States (Columbia, Maryland) and in Asia (Singapore).
-Worldwide the company has a total of about 14,400 employees in over 70 countries.
+Worldwide the company has a total of more than 15,000 employees in over 70 countries.

 History

 PTE and World War 2

 The company was founded by Lothar Rohde and Hermann Schwarz who met while studying physics in Jena.
 They built their first T&M instrument in 1932, and in August 1933, the Physikalisch-Technisches Entwicklungslabor Dr. Rohde & Dr. Schwarz (known as PTE) started in business.

-Ceramic insulation for frequencies above 1 MHz were improved in second half of the 1920s when German firm Hermsdorf-Schomburg-Isolatoren-Gesellschaft, also known as Hescho produced new types of ceramic material with very low loss at RF, due to the absence of iron.
+Ceramic insulation for frequencies above 1 MHz were improved in the second half of the 1920s when German firm Hermsdorf-Schomburg-Isolatoren-Gesellschaft, also known as Hescho, produced new types of ceramic material with very low loss at radio frequencies, due to the absence of iron.
 These parts were difficult to measure, but PTE developed suitable test equipment.

 In 1934, a British manufacturer of electrical insulation placed an order with them for a similar device.
 In 1937, the small laboratory moved into a former bakery on Tassiloplatz, not far from Munich's Ostbahnhof.
 Rohde & Schwarz already employed 35 workers and offered 24 different devices in its catalog at this time.
 In 1938, it manufactured the first portable quartz clock with a weight of 36 kg.

 PTE Started a second factory "Messgerätebau GmbH" in 1941 in Allgäu on the Swiss border.
-The Wehrmacht's sustained demand for radio equipment forced manufacturers to concede their production as part of the militarization of the Third Reich's Economy.
+The Wehrmacht's sustained demand for radio equipment manufacturers generated orders and sales as part of the militarization of the Third Reich's Economy.
 The measurement equipment for HF-technology promoted the development of radar and radio systems of Wehrmacht in WW2.